-Do you wonder if there’s any value in arriving on time to appointments and meetings?
+Do you wonder if there’s any value in arriving on time to your appointments and meetings?

 You’ll respect your schedule.

-You know, it’s the one that allows you to work from home on Wednesdays, pick up your kids from school, and go for a run with your best friend on weekends.
+Think carefully about the schedule you’ve created for yourself.
+You can work from home on Wednesdays, pick up your kids from school, and go out for a weekly run with your best friend on Saturdays.

-You’ve worked so hard to make your schedule work; why would you even consider throwing that all away?
+You’ve put in a ton of energy and effort to ensure your schedule is just the way you’d like it to be.
+You’ve worked so hard to make your schedule work seamlessly; why would you even consider throwing that all away?

 You’ll save money.